 It was around 2 AM when suddenly I got a message from my friend to come online.
 We decided to go for a short road trip… thanks to Facebook updates on mobile which woke me up ;).
-With only 3 hours of sleep, we were suppose to start early at around 6:30 AM towards Durshet.
+With only 3 hours of sleep, we were supposed to start early at around 6:30 AM towards Durshet.
 Where is it?
 What are the things to see?
-I was not at all sure about that… the only thing I knew was that I have not been to a trip for quite some time now and I was bored of my daily routine.
+I was not at all sure about that… the only thing I knew was that I have not been on a trip for quite some time now and I was bored with my daily routine.

 Cruising at around 80, it took us not more than 20 to minutes to reach Khopoli from where we took a right turn towards Pen.
-Overall the road condition was good except for few places where we came across big pot holes.
-The road is beautiful with trees and farms on both side of the road.
+Overall the road condition was good except for few places where we came across big potholes.
+The road is beautiful with trees and farms on both sides of the road.
 We could see the sun rays falling on the road when it could find a path between the dense trees and those sights were awesome.

 Our first stop was a small little village before Durshet.
 We asked a few people about the things which we can see there.
 But, we didn’t get any convincing answers.
 So what, we decided to explore the place on our own.
 And with time we have realized that there are a lot of unexplored places at very well known spots.
 It’s just that you need to take the pain and chance of going to a place and explore it.

 The road to the village was a real challenge.
-The so called road was nothing but red colored sand.
+The so-called road was nothing but red coloured sand.
 But, it didn’t stop us.
 For about 10 minutes we had a real battle with the road.
 But when the smooth road came, we were all coated with dust.

-After the lunch we were full packed and so decided it was the right time to set off for our journey back home.
+After the lunch, we were packed and so decided it was the right time to set off on our journey back home.
 This time, we took the NH4.
-Nothing interesting happened on our way back except for two little breaks for water and those comedy monkeys near Karnala bird santuary who always find new ways to entertain visitors.
+Nothing interesting happened on our way back except for two little breaks for water and those comedy monkeys near Karnala bird sanctuary who always find new ways to entertain visitors.

 We had a touch down well before the sunset and after a small break near my home, rest of my friends started their journey home through the busy traffic of Mumbai.